Top 5 Actors of 2019 — header

-The performances of the actors here run the full gamut.
-True American heroes and truly vile villains.
-Fathers and sons.
-Those seeking redemption and those seeking to do the unforgivable.
+The performances of the actors here run the full gamut: true American heroes and truly vile villains; fathers and sons; those seeking redemption and those committing the unforgivable.

 The following Top 5 list was compiled by Dylan Blight and Ashley Hobley.